Manishearth/manishearth.github.io/source/_posts/2019-10-09-on-voting-systems.markdown

 And that's it!
 You'll be given an I Voted sticker, and you can go home!

-{% img center caption /images/post/polls/stickers.png 400 "Stickers" "Some &#39;I Voted!&#39; stickers in Spanish" %}
+{% img center caption /images/post/polls/stickers.png 400 Some "I Voted!" stickers in Spanish %}

  [HAVA]: https://en.wikipedia.org/wiki/Help_America_Vote_Act#Voter_identification
  [^4]: The crossing-off and signing lists are different, but this isn't too important.